ka-dyn/ExpandedContent/README.md

 *Install VIA UMM*
 -Drag and drop the zip file onto the UMM "Install" button.
+Most features can be disabled in the UMM menu if not wanted

 While this mod is not dependant on https://github.com/Vek17/TabletopTweaks-Base it is recommended as all testing is done with it installed and it fixes several base game issues.